Distributing entanglement with separable states: assessment of encoding and decoding imperfections: Effect of the Incoherent Dynamics On Entanglement

 Now that we have found the conditions under which the encoding and decoding interactions leave the bipartition $C$-vs-$AB$ separable, we must determine whether or not entanglement can still be distributed.

 In Sec.~\ref{sec:encodingMoreRestricted}, we have established that it is possible to carry out EDSS for a certain range of values of $\gamma_{AC}$ and $\gamma_{BC}$.
 However, we do not yet know how much entanglement we generate between $A$ and $B$ during such a process.
 Fig.~\ref{fig:measTraceC} shows the entanglement between $A$ and $B$ at the end of the protocol when the carrier is simply traced out of the system.
-Interestingly, the incoherent dynamics in the decoding step of the process prove to be beneficial; for any value of $\gamma_{AC}$, the higher the strength of the incoherent dynamics in the decoding step, the higher the entanglement generated.
+Interestingly, the incoherent dynamics in the decoding step of the process prove to be beneficial; the stronger the incoherent dynamics in the decoding step $\gamma_{BC}$, the higher the entanglement generated.
+To illustrate why such increase occurs, it is sufficient to consider the final state $\tau$ of the protocol with unitary dynamics in Eq.~(\ref{eq:cubittFinal}).
+One contribution comes from an entangled Bell state, which is unaffected by the action of the Lindblad superoperator $\mathcal{L}_{BC}$.
+The other comes from an identity operator, which is required for the state to be separable after $C$ is traced out of the system.
+The action of $\mathcal{L}_{BC}$ on the state causes the population of $\ket{10}$ in the identity to be transferred to $\ket{11}$.
+Consequently, as $\gamma_{BC}$ increases, the contribution from the identity in $\tau$ decreases and the entanglement between $A$ and $B$ grows.
 Nevertheless, the amount of entanglement produced in this way is clearly very small.
 In addition, note that the initial entanglement between $A$ and $B$ is 0.0167.
 The entanglement gained since the beginning of the protocol is therefore very small and can even be negative.

 However, we can take a different strategy and instead measure the state of the carrier $C$.
 We consider a general projective measurement described by the projector $\Pi_C=\ket{\psi} \bra{\psi}_C$ with $\ket{\psi}_C = \cos{\theta} \ket{0}_C + e^{i \phi} \sin{\theta} \ket{1}_C$ ($\theta\in[0,\pi/2]$, $\phi\in[0,2\pi]$) and investigate the effect of the parameters $\theta$ and $\phi$ on the amount of entanglement between $A$ and $B$ at the end of the protocol.
 Panels {\bf (a)}-{\bf (d)} in Fig.~\ref{fig:optimalMeasure} show the results for different fixed values of $\gamma_{AC}$ and $\gamma_{BC}$.